chees-eater-tb1516/nanoindenter_python/README.md

-# research_python
+# nanoindenter_python

-contains various scripts for parsing and processing data files from experimental test rigs
+python module for parsing and analysing results from the Anton Paar NHT3 Nanoindenter

-and also for plotting results